rd2/oslg/README.md

 M.log(M::ERROR, "Measure won't process MASSLESS materials")
 ```

 A __WARNING__ could be triggered from inherit limitations of the underlying Measure scope or methodology (something users may have little knowledge of beforehand).
-For instance, surfaces the size of dinner plates are often artifacts of poor 3D model design.
+For instance, surfaces the size of dinner plates are often artifacts of poor 3D modelling.
 It's usually not a good idea to have such small surfaces in an OpenStudio model, but neither OpenStudio nor EnergyPlus will necessarily warn users of such occurrences.
 It's up to users to decide on the suitable course of action.

 ```
 M.log(M::WARN, "Surface area < 100cm2")